...

 Novel Foods Regulation in Canada

+What are Novel Foods in Canada?
 Defining Novel Foods Under Canadian Regulations In Canada, the definition of a “novel food” is quite specific and is laid out in the Food and Drug Regulations.
 Essentially, a novel food is any food that doesn't have a history of being safely used as food in Canada.
-This can include a few different categories.
-For instance,...
+This can include...

 Read The Rest...